Louis Henri, Duke of Bourbon: Early years

 Louis Henri was born at Versailles, the eldest son of Louis III, Prince of Condé and Louise Françoise de Bourbon, the eldest legitimised daughter of Louis XIV and his maîtresse-en-titre, Madame de Montespan.
+He was styled at birth Duke of Enghien, and as congratulations for his birth, his grandmother Madame de Montespan gifted his mother her finest pearl and diamond parure for her daughter.

 He was the great-grandson of Louis de Bourbon, le Grand Condé, and ranked as a prince du sang.
 Following the death one after the other of the heirs to the throne of France in the early 18th century (except for the duc d'Anjou, great-grandson of Louis XIV and future king as Louis XV) Bourbon was third in the order of succession to the throne, being preceded for a time only by Philippe, the 2nd duc d'Orléans who became regent, and the latter's son, Louis d'Orléans, duc de Chartres.

 He was described in a contemporary description of him as:

 Satirical pamphlets directed against royalty were a common form of literature and the chronicles left by courtiers were influenced by rivalries or prejudice, so he may not have looked so bad.
 Based on collaborating evidence from other sources, however, it is probably safe to assume that he was tall, and not plump.

 It is fairly certain he only had the use of one eye: